RasaHQ/nlu-hyperopt/README.md

 ## Step 4: Configure your experiment

-This table lists all configuration possibilities which you can do through environment variables:
+This table lists all the options you can configure through environment variables:

 | Environment Variable | Description                                                                                                                                                                                                                                                                                                                                                                                                |